IntlAssocCompAndPhil/iacapconf.org/index.md

 * Notification of acceptance for Symposia proposals: December 9, 2024 for all submissions sent before December 1, all others January 30, 2025.
 * Extended Abstracts (approx. 1000 words) for individual Presentations, Posters, and  Workshops independent of Symposia, due date (_extended_, was December 20): January 15, 2025.
 * Notification of acceptance for Presentations, Posters, Workshops: March 31, 2025.
-* Conference registration opens: April 1, 2025.
+* Conference Registration will open early April, please check this conference website for updates.
+If you have submitted a contribution to the conference you will receive an email when the registration opens.
 (For individual papers, posters, and workshops: In case you need a visa, please note this with your submission so that we can facilitate an early review.)

 # Join the Community